Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 # Why Use Components

-React uses a component based architecture.
+React uses a component-based architecture.
 Everything you see rendered in the browser is a component.

 Breaking components down into smaller and more granular components is usually the best strategy with React.
 While you could make the game from a single Game Component.
 A better strategy would be to make a game from many components that all fit together like Lego brocks to form the final game.